factory360org/f360-vision/README.md

 - **Viewer Backend**: Serves processed 3D data and coordinates to the web application
 - **Desktop Application**: Cross-platform desktop client

+## Desktop App

+Install the [latest version](https://github.com/factory360org/f360-vision/releases/latest) of the f360 Vision App for your operating system.

+⚠️ Hint for Windows installations
+> Make sure to set the path for .f360 files to a directory your Windows user has access to (e.g. Documents or Desktop).
+> Otherwise f360 Vision might not recognize .f360 files due to a lack of permissions

+The default path for .f360 files on macOS is `/Users/<username>/Documents/f360 Vision`.

 ## Server hosting

 ### Requirements